dfe-analytical-services/la-school-places-scorecards/README.md

 ### Tests

-UI tests have been created using shinytest that test the app loads, that content appears correctly when different inputs are selected, and that tab content displays as expected.
+UI tests have been created using shinytest2 that test the app loads, that content appears correctly when different inputs are selected, and that tab content displays as expected.
 More should be added over time as extra features are added.

 GitHub Actions provide CI by running the automated tests and checks for code styling.
 The yaml files for these workflows can be found in the .github/workflows folder.

-The function run_tests_locally() is created in the Rprofile script and is available in the RStudio console at all times to run both the unit and ui tests.
+The function shinytest2::test_app() will run any unit and ui tests available in the `tests/` directory.

 ### Deployment